jfx2006/thunderbird-ci-docs/README.md

 README
 ======

-An effort to make the Taskcluster integration for Thunderbird less mysterious.
+An effort to make the Thunderbird build & release engineering processes m